What Are Medicare Part B Excess Charges?

 Does Medigap Cover Medicare Part B Excess Charges?

-Yes, but Medigap only covers anyone who has one of the following Medicare Supplement plans:
+Yes, but only those with one of the below Medicare Supplement plans:

-It covers gaps in coverage that Original Medicare doesn’t.
-Newly eligible Medicare beneficiaries can enroll in Part G once they are enrolled in Original Medicare Parts A and B. You will have to pay monthly premiums for Plan G in addition to your Part B premiums.
+Plan G covers gaps in coverage that Original Medicare doesn’t.
+Newly eligible Medicare beneficiaries can enroll in Plan G once enrolled in Original Medicare Part A and Part B. You must pay monthly premiums for Plan G in addition to your Part B premium.

 Beneficiaries with one of these plans do not have to worry about Part B excess charges.